Free Shipping

 Hop oils (Flex)

-FLEX is a hop extract designed for bittering.
-If you want to hit a precise IBU every time, this is the extract for you!
-While different hop harvests have different alpha acid percentages (AA%), FLEX is always consistent – so no more calculating different hop doses based on AA%.
+While different hop harvests have different alpha acid percentages (AA%), FLEX is always consistent — so no more calculating different hop doses based on AA%.

 That consistency also translates into flavour stability.
-The more hops you add to your kettle early on, the more vegetative matter is in your boil, which can add unwelcome flavours.
+The more hops you add to your kettle early on, the more vegetative matter is in your boil, which can add unwanted flavours.
 For high IBU styles like West Coast IPA or strong stouts, FLEX delivers the ultra-clean bitterness you need.

-FLEX is best used at the start of your boil.
-It is flowable (you can pour it) at room temperature, but if you’ve stored it cold, you may need to warm it a little to make it easier to dose.
 Measure out the FLEX and simply pour into the wort as you would hops.
 You can use a little wort from your kettle to rinse out your measuring vessel so you don’t lose any of the extract.

 If you’re building a recipe in a calculator, enter FLEX as 65% alpha acids.
 However, different calculators use different methods to estimate final bitterness, so it can be simpler to work out your FLEX addition by weight.

-1g of FLEX adds 10 IBU of bitterness to 20L wort.
-So for 50 IBU, you’d add 5g.
-Easy!
+• 1g of FLEX adds 10 IBU to 20L wort

-(IBUs x batch size in litres) ÷ 200 = grams of FLEX
+• Formula: (IBUs × batch size in litres) ÷ 200 = grams of FLEX

-For example, to get 48 IBU in a 23L batch:
+• For example, to get 48 IBU in a 23L batch: (48 x 23) ÷ 200 = 5.52g

 Incognito